neuralmagic/deepsparse/README.md

 DeepSparse accepts models in the ONNX format.
 ONNX models can be passed in one of two ways:

-- **SparseZoo Stub**: [SparseZoo](https://sparsezoo.neuralmagic.com/) is an open-source repository of sparse models available for download.
-The examples on this page used this pathway.
+- **SparseZoo Stub**: [SparseZoo](https://sparsezoo.neuralmagic.com/) is an open-source repository of sparse models.
+The examples on this page use SparseZoo stubs to identify models and download them for deployment in DeepSparse.

 - **Local ONNX File**: Users can provide their own ONNX models, whether dense or sparse.
 For example: